 Prime Minister Abdallah Hamdok dismissed Minister of Health Akram El Tom and accepted the resignation of six other ministers yesterday as part of a cabinet reshuffle.
 The signing of the final peace accord between the Sudanese government and most of the rebel movements in the country is scheduled to take place in Juba next week.

 The replacement of ministers was agreed upon during the peace negotiations between the Sudanese government and the rebel movements.
 It also is a response to the people who took to the streets of Sudan on June 30, calling for corrections of the course of the uprising.

-Hamdok tasked seven officials to temporarily replace the posts until new ministers will be appointed: Omar Gamareldin (Foreign Affairs), Heba Ahmed (Finance), Sarah Abdelazim (Health), Kheiri Abdelrahman (Energy and Mining), Abdelgadir Turkawi (Agriculture and Natural Resources), Hashim Ibn Auf (Transport and Infrastructure), and Adil Idris (Animal Resources).
+Hamdok tasked seven officials to temporarily replace the posts until new ministers will be appointed (after the signing of the Juba peace agreement): Omar Gamareldin (Foreign Affairs), Heba Mohamed Ali (Finance), Sara Abdelazeem (Health), Kheiri Abdelrahman (Energy and Mining), Abdelgadir Turkawi (Agriculture and Natural Resources), Hashim Ibn Auf (Transport and Infrastructure), and Adil Idris (Animal Wealth).

 The PM said that the decision to replace seven ministers “came after a thorough and accurate evaluation of the performance of the executive body, in order to implement the tasks of the transitional period and respond to the rapid economic and social changes”.

 “The trust that the people have in the transitional government obliges us to listen to the voices of the streets, the demands of the revolutionaries, and to think well.
 We will proceed united towards the best way to achieve their demands, and implement the brave slogan of the revolution ‘Freedom, Peace, and Justice’,” he stated.